GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-08-08-design-tools-and-tips-for-backend-devs-01.md

 This is the first in a series of articles on tips and tricks for web and app design - both for backend dev, and new developers.
 Note that because this series is aimed at devs who are uncomfortable with design, a few of the methods, tools, and tips are ones that I wouldn't necessarily recommend to frontend developers or those with experience in other types of art and design  or non-Figma tools like Adobe Xd/Adobe CC or Sketch.

 Today we're looking at where to find Figma design files and then how to quickly use them to get started coding.
 In future articles, colour themes/pallets, Figma to react code plugins, typography (fonts), and accessibility will be covered.

+## Overview (If You're Just Skimming!)

+1. Find free files in Figma:
+	- Scroll down to see the links to suggested sites and if they're free or have a small fee.
+	- Read the info for the ones you're interested in using - There's tips on how to best find what you're looking for.
+2. Import Figma files into your Figma account
+3. Use Figma's new dev mode to extract the code for each section/component
+4. Keep reading this series for more design tools and tips including
+	- Fonts/typography,
+	- Figma plugins (e.g. Figma to react code),
+	- Colour themes, pallets,
+	- Accessibility,
+	- Layout - Demystifying CSS Grid and Flexbox
+	- Basic design rules and how to follow them
 ## Part 01:  Finding Design Files and Figma 101 for Backend Devs

 Does the following sound familiar?
 You have a great idea for an app, but have no idea where to start with the frontend.
 But it needs a frontend!
 So you cobble together some Bootstrap CSS, but it still doesn't look as cool as its functionality, the layout is weird, it's failing accessibility testing, and you're swearing at whoever invented CSS (Håkon Wium Lie).